 We give priority to proposals from journalists who:

 Work for media outlets capable of reaching large or influential audiences

 Have a track record of insightful coverage in areas related to TEDx events or TED

 Have a specific commission for coverage of the conference (not just of specific speakers or attendees)

 The license granted by TED does not allow cameras inside the auditoriun, We are happy to evaluate all requests for conference footage

 We do not admit outside photographers without prior permission

 We are unable to consider press passes for freelancers without an assignment letter from the outlet for which you wish to report

-Journalists are welcome to apply personally as attendees.
+Journalists from are welcome to apply personally as attendees.
 For media passes, please feel free to contact us at hello [at] tedxatlanta.com

-Tickets are general assembly for conference attendees.
+Tickets are general admission for conference attendees.
 You can purchase tickets separately as they do not reserve a specific seat.
 We recommend arriving when the doors open or soon after to give you and your party enough time before the event starts to find seats together.